What is an API?

-Why are there different types of API keys?
+What are the different types of API keys?

-Can I put the TED logo on what I create with TED API?
+Can I put the TED logo on what I create with the TED API?

 May I edit content that I can access through TED API?

-No. Our Creative Commons BY-NC-ND license states that "derivative works" of any kind (edits, cuts, re-mixes, mashups, etc) are not allowed.
-If you discover edited or modified versions of TEDTalks distributed online or used elsewhere, be aware that this is illegal and please inform us.
+Nope.
+Our Creative Commons (BY-NC-ND) license states that "derivative works" of any kind (edits, cuts, re-mixes, mashups, etc) are not allowed.
+If you discover edited or modified versions of TED Talks distributed online or used elsewhere, please let us know by emailing api[@]ted.com.